Hello. In this post, we will take a look at income from other sources under Income Tax. We will cover different topics

 - Composite rental income from letting of plant, machinery or furniture with buildings, where such letting is inseparable.
 Again, this is applicable if this income is not taxable under the head ‘Profits and Gains of Business or Profession’.

 - Any sum of money or property received by an individual or HUF from any person will be taxable under income from other sources.
-The exception for this is if the amount or property is received from relatives*.
+The exception is applicable only if you receive the amount/property from your relatives*.
 (Take a look at the list of relatives as defined by ITD – Relative list)

-- If any amount that is received without consideration and is more than Rs.
+- If you receive any amount without consideration and is more than Rs.
 50,000 during the previous year, then the whole amount will be taxable.

 - If you receive an immovable property without consideration and the stamp duty value exceeds Rs.
 50,000, then the stamp duty value of such property will be taxable.

 - If you receive an immovable property for a consideration which is less than the stamp duty value of the property by higher of the following amount the difference is taxable:

 - the amount of Rs.
 50,000

-- the amount equal to 5% of consideration
+- the amount equal to 5% of the consideration

 - If movable properties** is received without consideration and the aggregate fair market value of such properties exceeds Rs.
 50,000, then the whole of the aggregate fair market value of such properties will be taxable.

-- If movable properties are received for consideration which is less than the aggregate fair market value of properties by an amount exceeding Rs.
+- If movable properties are received for a consideration which is less than the aggregate fair market value of properties by an amount exceeding Rs.
 50,000, the difference between the aggregate fair market value and the consideration is taxable.

 - If an employee receives any compensation due to the termination of his employment or modification of terms and conditions relating to the job, then that amount will be taxable.

 - Any sum of money received as an advance or otherwise in the course of negotiations for the transfer of a capital asset shall be charged to tax under this head, if:

 - a) The sum is forfeited; and